-We conduct robustness checks of our finding that growth in the focal firm's innovation centrality is significantly positively associated with its profit growth.
+In this Appendix, we conduct robustness checks of our finding that growth in the focal firm's innovation centrality is significantly positively associated with its profit growth.
 In particular, we do two types of robustness checks.
 First, we extend subsection \ref{subsec:centrality} by examining the association between the 2-year (instead of 1-year) growth of centrality and profit growth.
 Secondly, we use weighted-degree as an alternative definition of centrality and show that growth in innovation centrality is significantly positively associated with profit growth in the medium to long run.
 Let $F_t$ be all of the firms with at least 1 granted patent in year $t$, and take any focal firm $f$, the weighted-degree centrality of $f$ in year $t$ is

-We are following the specification of equation \ref{eq:main_reg} where the growth in centrality is either 1 or 2 years, and the centrality is computed by either the page rank or weighted-degree definition.
-Note that page rank and weighted-degree centralities are highly correlated with a Pearson correlation of $0.81$.
+We are following the specification of equation \ref{eq:main_reg} where the growth in centrality is either 1 or 2 years, and the centrality is computed by either the PageRank or weighted-degree definition.
+Note that PageRank and weighted-degree centralities are highly correlated with a Pearson correlation of $0.81$.

-As shown in Table \ref{tab:profit_growth_robust}, across all definitions of growth in innovation centrality (page rank, weighted-degree, 1-year growth, and 2-year growth), the growth in the focal firm's innovation centrality is significantly positively associated with its profit growth.
+As shown in Table \ref{tab:profit_growth_robust}, across all definitions of growth in innovation centrality (PageRank, weighted-degree, 1-year growth, and 2-year growth), the growth in the focal firm's innovation centrality is significantly positively associated with its profit growth.
 This shows the robustness of our finding in subsection \ref{subsec:centrality}.